forrestdavis/ExperimentNorming/README.md

 --avg, the output will be only the average values for that word across the models.
 Additionally running norm.py with --avg without specifying and output file will append avg to the file name in results (normed_avg_RSA_Analysis.xlsx).

+The flags filter and multi_sent only apply to the IT and RSA experiments.

 To recreate the frequency count information in vocab_info, you need the training corpora for the models.
 Unfortunately, they